spiffe/spire-tutorials/k8s/envoy-opa/README.md

 [frontend-2-view]: images/frontend-2_view.png "Frontend-2 view"

 On the other hand, if you now connect to the URL for the `frontend` service (e.g. `http://35.222.164.221:3000`), the browser only displays the title without any account details.
-This is expected because the policy was updated and now the SPIFFE ID for the `frontend` service does not satisfy the policy anymore.
+This is the expected behaviour as the policy was updated and now the SPIFFE ID of the `frontend` service does not satisfy the policy anymore.

 # Cleanup